SQL Server Data Files in Microsoft Azure

 Resolution: You may see this error when you try to drop a credential that is still being used by an active database file in Azure Storage.
 To drop the credential, first you must delete the associated blob that has this database file.
 To delete a blob that has an active lease, you must first break the lease.

 Shared Access Signature has not been created on the container correctly.

 Resolution: Make sure that you have created a Shared Access Signature on the container correctly.
-Review the instructions given in Lesson 2 in Tutorial: SQL Server Data Files in Windows Azure Storage service.
+Review the instructions given in Lesson 2 in Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases .

 SQL Server credential has not been not created correctly.

 Resolution: Make sure that you have used 'Shared Access Signature' for the Identity field and created a secret correctly.
-Review the instructions given in Lesson 3 in Tutorial: SQL Server Data Files in Windows Azure Storage service.
+Review the instructions given in Lesson 3 in Tutorial: Using the Microsoft Azure Blob storage service with SQL Server 2016 databases.